SoftUni-Internal/interactive-content/EN/22-Text-Processing/05-Concatenation-vs-StringBuilder.md

 // End time
 System.out.println(new Date());
 ```
-As we can see the time of program execution is about 1 minute, wich is slow.
+As we can see the time of program execution is about 1 minute, which is slow.

-- Let's the same operation using **StringBuilder**
+- Let's do the same operation using **StringBuilder**
 ```java live
 System.out.println(new Date());